lucas-meyer-7/Speech-Recognition-Afrikaans-isiXhosa/README.md

 ### 4.1.
 My supervisor
 I would like to thank my supervisor, [Herman Kamper](https://www.kamperh.com/), for allowing me to do this project with him.
-He has provided me with great advice and many helpful resources, which includes his report template.
+He has provided me with great advice and many helpful resources.
+He is also the creator of this report template.

 ### 4.2.
 Research papers and textbooks
 Refer to the references section in the final report.